IP Pool

 -

-On the Selector tab, specify the priority level and scope (namespace) of the IP pool.
+On the Selector tab, specify the VM network, priority level, and namespace of the IP pool.

 Creating an IP pool using the Rancher UI